 Final Thoughts

 The strategies that students use and are able to learn from doing number talks is invaluable!
 Students can build a mental storehouse of strategic tools through this process.
 Tools = POWER — when our students possess and can select tools strategically to solve problems.
 In addition, the rich discussion that occurs between the students and the teacher during number talks is truly amazing!
-Imagine the possibilities if all of our students had the reasoning, critical thinking, language, and communication skills that result from regular participation in number talks.
+Imagine the possibilities if all of our students had the reasoning, critical thinking, language, and communication skills

 Freebie Alert!
 I have created a “Getting Started with Number Talks” pack full of resources to help you get started on your number talks journey.
 Grab this freebie here or click on the image.